 Joachim reached out to us regarding a unique and interesting concept, remodeling a Class A Motor Home into a Solar Powered Mobile Recording Studio.
 It’s not very often a project like this comes about.
 We started by planning the concept, how much power was required, storage capacity and how to practically manage all the current and equipment.
 The great part about this project was the Joachim wasn’t afraid to go big.
 He stripped the roof of all unnecessary equipment (including the dreadful RV AC Units) to make room for a massive 3200W Solar Array.
 That should be enough solar power, we figured.
 Then we had to figure out how to power the two 12,000BTU mini-split AC units, plus everything else.
-We ended up configuring a dual stack (in parallel) Victron Multi-Plus Inverter System capable of delivering 4800W continuous.
-With this much power I wasn’t practical to stick with a 12V system, so going 24V was pretty much the only option.
-The system is configure to deliver up to 70A to the coach 12V dc system and can also charge with up to 600W from the alternator.
+We ended up configuring a dual-stack (in parallel) Victron Multi-Plus Inverter System capable of delivering 4800W continuous.
+With this much power it wasn’t practical to stick with a 12V system, so going 24V was pretty much the only option.
+The system is configured to deliver up to 70A to the coach 12V dc system and can also charge with up to 600W from the alternator.
 To store enough energy to keep the system sustainable we configured a 16.8KWH battery bank.

 Solar Power System Components

 Below is a list of components that were used in this system.

 - REC N-Peak Series 320 Watt Monocrystalline Solar Panel X10

 - Battle Born BB5024 Lithium Ion LiFePO4 Battery 24V 50Ah X14

 - 24/3000/70 MultiPlus Inverters X2

 - MPPT SmartSolar 250/70-Tr X2